- Organization Overview

 [Aashish Manglik] 1:06:27

-I mean, having a student of color in my lab just even directly talking to him and asking, you know, what is his experience Ben has actually pretty shocking to me and specific things that he's had to deal with.
-You know, there's, there's a mechanism for doing this at a at a broader scale for every single student, you know, that's, that's a person of color, or indigenous or underrepresented or marginalized.
-But I think those direct experiences in that and I think what we had we talked about earlier, perhaps, you know, a non direct pie interaction, but you know, theoretically, these things, these kinds of things are supposed to happen during, you know, thesis committee meetings, but then again, you know, these are not perhaps the ideal spaces, perhaps, you know, ideal some other mentorship relationship where we're, we're students, and postdocs may feel more comfortable, directly, you know, providing some of this kind of feedback.
-I think, for me, at least, that was pretty shocking to know, some of these experiences that my students had had faced.
+I mean, having a student of color in my lab just even directly talking to him and asking, you know, what has his experience been, has actually pretty shocking to me in specific things that he's had to deal with.
+You know, there's a mechanism for doing this at a broader scale for every single student, you know, that's a person of color, or indigenous, or underrepresented, or marginalized.
+But I think those direct experiences in, and I think what we had, what we talked about earlier, perhaps, you know, a non direct PI interaction that you know of, I mean theoretically, these kinds of things are supposed to happen during, you know, thesis committee meetings, but then again, you know, these are not perhaps the ideal spaces, perhaps, you know, ideal some other mentorship relationship where students and postdocs may feel more comfortable, directly, you know, providing some of this kind of feedback.
+I think, for me, at least, that was pretty shocking to know, some of these experiences that my student had faced.